Syntax Document

 }

-// Simplified union constraint
+// union constraint can be abbreviated

 fn test<T:int|bool|float>(T param) {